kilhage/tiny-gpt/docs/attention.md

 ---

-### 5. Latent or compressed attention representations (frontier ideas)
+### 5. Latent or compressed attention representations

-These approaches reduce attention cost by compressing K/V into a smaller latent space.
+These approaches reduce attention cost by replacing per-token K/V with a small, learned latent memory.

-- **Multi-Head Latent Attention (MLA)** (e.g. DeepSeek) Queries attend to a learned latent representation instead of raw K/V tokens.
+- **Multi-Head Latent Attention (MLA)** (e.g. DeepSeek)

-**What changes:** representation of keys/values.
+  Tokens write into a fixed-size set of latent vectors, and queries attend to these latents instead of all past tokens.

+**What changes:** keys/values are stored in a fixed-size latent memory, not per-token K/V.
-**What stays the same:** attention as a routing mechanism.
+**What stays the same:** scaled dot-product attention as a routing mechanism.
-**Why it matters:** further memory/bandwidth reduction beyond GQA.
+**Why it matters:** KV memory no longer grows with sequence length, enabling longer contexts and lower bandwidth than GQA/MQA.

-> This is one of the most promising “beyond GQA” directions.
+> MLA is a leading “beyond GQA” approach for reducing KV-cache cost at frontier scale.

----

-### 6. Approximate or linearized attention (research-heavy)

-These methods alter the attention computation itself.

-- Kernelized / linear attention
-- Low-rank or landmark approximations

-**What changes:** attention math.
-**Tradeoff:** efficiency vs. quality and stability.

-> Less common in production LLMs today.

 ---